ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wcaej.md

 Each developer needs a personal API key to sign in to the extension for Microsoft Visual Studio Code or plugin for the Eclipse IDE.

-Use these instructions with your developers:
+Use these instructions with your developers.

 1. Sign in to [IBM Cloud API Keys](https://cloud.ibm.com/iam/apikeys){: external}